Home > Tours > Asia Tours > India & Sri Lanka Tours > Highlights of Northern India & Nepal

 Itinerary

-In the afternoon (approximately 2pm), we head out to get our bearings and explore the city, beginning with New Delhi, visiting the tomb of Mughal emperor Humayun, which was built by his widow Hamida Banu Begam and is now a Unesco World Heritage site.
-We then drive past fine colonial buildings in New Delhi, including Rashtrapati Bhawan, a 320-acre (130ha) estate built by British architect Edwin Lutyens in 1931, which comprises the official residence of the President of India; Parliament House; and India Gate, a memorial dedicated to soldiers who died during the First World War.
-We return to the hotel for a relaxed evening at leisure.
-Stay: Rockland Hotel (or similar).
+Continue exploring the city in the afternoon, beginning with New Delhi, visiting the tomb of Mughal emperor Humayun, which was built by his widow Hamida Banu Begam and is now a World Heritage site.
+We then drive past fine colonial buildings, including Rashtrapati Bhawan, a 320-acre (130ha) estate built by British architect Edwin Lutyens in 1931, which comprises the official residence of the President of India; Parliament House; and India Gate, a memorial dedicated to soldiers who died during the First World War.
+Return to the hotel late afternoon with the evening free.
+Stay: Rockland Hotel (or similar) (B).

 In the afternoon, we visit the nearby Sarnath Temple.
 The main monument here is the Dhamekh Stupa, the spot where Buddha is believed to have given his first sermon.
 The evening is free to relax.
-Stay: Hotel Surya (or similar) (B).
+Stay: Hotel Surya (or similar) Upgrade to a premium room with a balcony today – speak to your sales representative for more details (B).

 Varanasi, on the Ganges, is one of the holiest cities in India and a key destination in Hinduism: there are thousands of pilgrims, wandering holy men (Sadhus), religious leaders and casual visitors.
 Explore the narrow lanes and many temples or watch the Hindu ceremonies that take place around the clock.
 We rise early this morning, just before dawn, and take a boat onto the Ganges.
 On this trip, we see the city wake up and the extraordinary ghats (the steps leading down to the river), where thousands of Hindu pilgrims come every morning to submerge themselves in the river's holy waters.

 In the evening, witness an aarti ceremony from the banks, in which priests wave lamps, chant and ring bells and devotees join the rituals.
-Stay: Hotel Surya (or similar) (B).
+Stay: Hotel Surya (or similar) Upgrade to a premium room with a balcony today – speak to your sales representative for more details (B).

 We leave the hotel at 6am and board a private bus for our long drive to Nepal.
 We drive across the northern plains, passing through a few towns and lots of villages.
 Leave our bus at the Saunali border and walk (approximately 1,640ft/500m) through customs and immigration to Nepal.
 In Nepal, we enter the terai, the narrow plain running along the southern breadth of the country.
 We drive (approximately one hour) to Lumbini, birthplace of the Buddha, where we spend the night.
 The total driving time today is approximately 12 hours.
 Stay: Buddha Maya hotel (or similar) (B).